Epicmanpreet01/WinPet/README.md

 pyinstaller WinPet.spec --clean
 ```

-The executable will be generated in:
+The executable will be generated at:

 ```
 dist/WinPet.exe
 ```

+---

+## Extending WinPet

+WinPet is designed with extensibility in mind.

+Common extensions include:

+- Adding new animation states
+- Creating custom idle behavior rules
+- Adding metadata per companion
+- Modifying physics behavior
+- Implementing emotion or context-based states

+The animation and state system requires no refactoring to support new states.

 ---